Sociology AS & A Level

 - Crime and Deviance - What is the difference between crime and deviance?
 Do men really commit more crime than women?

-- Sociological Theory – How do different sociological theories and perspectives explain society?
-Are we living in a modern or post-modern era?
+- Sociological Theory - How do different sociological theories and perspectives explain society?
+Are we living in a modern or post-modern era, what are the key debates around this?

 Method of delivery